Virtualization-projects/ee-workshop/README.md

 There are three main components to the Play With Docker (PWD) interface.

 ### 1. Console Access
-Play with Docker provides access to the 4 Docker EE hosts in your Cluster.
+Play with Docker provides access to the 4 Docker Enterprise hosts in your Cluster.
 These machines are:

-* A Linux-based Docker EE 18.01 Manager node
+* A Linux-based Docker Enterprise 19.XX Manager node
-* Three Linux-based Docker EE 18.01 Worker nodes
+* Three Linux-based Docker Enterprise 19.XX Worker nodes
-* A Windows Server 2016-based Docker EE 17.06 Worker Node
+* A Windows Server 2019-based Docker Enterprise XX.XX Worker Node

 > In some cases, your workshop organizer will have requested a Linux only environment.
 In that case, just skip the Windows sections of the workshop.